rainakwok/mini-projects/README.md

 ## Description
 This project contains multiple mini projects:

-### Tic-Tac-Toe
+### 1. Tic-Tac-Toe
-This is a basic, 2-player tic-tac-toe game.
+This is a basic 2-player tic-tac-toe game.
-- Setup command: n/a
+- Setup command: N/A
-- Run command: press the 'run' button
+- Run command: Press the 'run' button